tharun-0525/customLCD4STM/README.md

 This project demonstrates the development of a **custom driver** to interface an **HD44780-compatible 16x2 character LCD** with an **STM32 microcontroller** using **4-bit communication mode**.

-Unlike relying on STM32 HAL's built-in LCD libraries, this driver is written **from scratch** to provide a deeper understanding of:
+this driver is written **from scratch** to provide a deeper understanding of:

-- Low-level GPIO control
 - Bitwise manipulation
 - LCD command protocols
 - Embedded C modular design